Cancel

 60.3 mi

 This trail was a fun introduction to Arches National Park.
-It is located right after you enter the…read morepark.
-The Park Avenue Trail is one of the first major attractions within Arches National Park.
-It is a one-mile trail that follows the bottom of a canyon at the feet of some of the park's gigantic and well-known monoliths.
-The Three Gossips, the Courthouse Towers, Queen Nefertiti and Queen Victoria Rock, the Organ, and the Tower of Babel are all visible from the road as visitors drive up towards Balanced Rock and Delicate Arch, but there is a large difference in experience when actually hiking through them.
-All of these natural wonders are famous and often photographed.
-The lower trailhead is located on the Arches Entrance Road, 2.5 miles north of the visitors center, off to the north side of the road.
-The parking lot has a paved walkway that heads 320 feet to a Viewpoint.
-From there, there is a well-worn trail that heads down the Avenue and towards the Courthouse Towers Parking Lot.
+Park Avenue Trail is one of the first…read moremajor attractions that you pass by after entering Arches National Park.
+It is a one-mile trail that follows the bottom of a canyon where you find yourself at the feet of some of the park's largest and well-known monoliths.
+The Three Gossips, Courthouse Towers, The Organ and the Tower of Babel are all visible from the road.
+They are an amazing site to see as you drive through the main road through the park.
+There is a large difference in experiencing these giants when you actually hike through them.
+I have hiked a portion of the trail on a couple of occasions.
+All of these natural wonders are famous and are often photographed.
+The lower trailhead is located on Arches Entrance Road about 2 miles from the visitor center.
+There is a paved walkway with a viewpoint that is a few hundred feet from the parking lot.
+From there, you can continue on the trail that heads down Park Avenue and towards the Courthouse Towers Parking Lot.

 Bottom Line: A fun "moderate" hike between two towering canyon walls that are said to be…read morereminiscent of walking down Park Avenue in New York City.
 For our last hike in Moab my husband and I decided to hike the Park Avenue Trail.
 We decided to hike Park Avenue because we thought the scenery would be very different than the arches we'd seen all day.
 So at 5pm we set out to do the two-mile roundtrip hike on the Park Avenue trail and we had a lot of fun checking out the formations.
 The late-afternoon lighting created spotlights on some formations and put others in the shadows so it made for some great photos.
 I am glad we did this hike late in the day.